-The Live and Dead assay stain solution is a mixture of two highly fluorescent dyes that differentially label live and dead cells:
+The Live Dead assay staining solution is a mixture of two fluorescent dyes that differentially label live and dead cells.

 The Live cell dye labels intact, viable cells green.
 It is membrane permeant and non-fluorescent until ubiquitous intracellular esterases remove ester groups and render the molecule fluorescent.
-The Excitation (max) and Emission(max) are 494nm and 515nm, respectively (similar to FITC).
+The Excitation (max) and Emission(max) are 494nm and 515nm (similar to FITC).

 The Dead cell dye labels cells with compromised plasma membranes red.
 It is membrane-impermeant and binds to DNA with high affinity.
 Once bound to DNA, the fluorescence increases >30-fold.
-The Excitation (max) and Emission(max) are 528nm and 617nm, respectively.
+The Excitation (max) and Emission(max) are 528nm and 617nm.

-The Live and Dead Cell Assay is a one-step staining procedure that is simple and fast.
+The Live Dead assay protocol uses a one-step staining procedure that is simple and fast.
 It can be used directly in cell culture media.
-Stained cells are not compatible with fixation.

-Dot plots showing live/dead analysis of vehicle or Etoposide treated Jurkat cells (day 3 of treatment) .
+Dot plots showing live/dead analysis of vehicle or drug treated Jurkat cells (day 3 of treatment).
+The indicated drug is used to induce cell death.
 Live cells are on the y-axis and dead cells are on the x-axis.
 The red polygongate identifies live cells and the number indicates the percent of live cells.

-Quantification of % viable cells of Jurkat cells treated with a dose response of Etoposide and analyzed using the live/dead assay stain on days 1, 2 and 3 using flow cytometry.
+Quantification of % viable cells of Jurkat cells treated with a dose response of the inidicated drug (to induce cell death) and analyzed using the live/dead assay stain on days 1, 2 and 3 using flow cytometry.